Testimony (August Alsina album): Singles

 On February 14, 2013, the music video was released for the lead single, "I Luv This Shit" featuring Trinidad James.
 The song was produced by Knucklehead.
 It was officially released for digital download on February 19, 2013.
 The song peaked at number 48 on the US Billboard Hot 100, and number 13 on the Billboard's Hot R&B/Hip-Hop Songs charts.

 On December 9, 2013, the album's second single, "Ghetto" featuring Rich Homie Quan, was serviced to urban contemporary radio in the United States.
 Knucklehead also produced this track.
 It was officially released for digital download on February 11, 2014.

 On December 2, 2013, the music video was released for "Numb" featuring B.o.B. and Yo Gotti.
 On December 10, 2013, "Numb" was released as the album's third single.
 The song was produced by DJ Mustard.

 On January 15, 2014, the album's fourth single, "Make It Home" featuring Jeezy, was released for digital download.
 It was sent to US urban contemporary radio on March 3, 2014.
 On February 13, 2014, the music video was released for "Make It Home" featuring Jeezy.
+"Make It Home" was certified gold by the RIAA and topped the Bubbling Under R&B/Hip-Hop Singles chart later that year.

 On April 1, 2014, the album's fifth single, "Kissin' on My Tattoos" was released.
 The song was produced by Jasper Cameron.

 The album's sixth single was the remix to "No Love" featuring Nicki Minaj, which was serviced to urban adult contemporary radio in the United States on July 29, 2014.

 Other songs

-On April 15, 2014, the music video was released for "Get Ya Money" featuring Fabolous.
+On April 15, 2014, the music video was released for "Grind & Pray / Get Ya Money" featuring Fabolous.
 On June 26, 2014, the music video was released for "FML" featuring Pusha T. On July 1, 2014, the music video was released for "Benediction" featuring Rick Ross; the video also features a cameo appearances from DJ Khaled.